smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 Sisyphus turned.
 "Daedalus?"

 "The tribute.
 Fourteen youths from Athens.
 Payment for an old debt."
 He moved to the window, watching the distant figures with clinical interest.
 "When it doesn't feed regularly, it tests the walls.
-Three days without food last time, it broke through the eastern support beam in sector seven—took sixteen workers and a full week to repair.
-We found claw marks in stone that shouldn't show damage from anything short of divine intervention.
+Three days without food last time, it broke through the eastern support beam in sector seven - took sixteen workers and a full week to repair.
 Another day and it would have reached the palace sub-levels."
 He paused.
 "The feeding keeps it manageable.
 Predictable."

 Sisyphus watched the young Athenians stumbling up the path.
 Without thought he said, "Those are children."

 "Those are political necessities."
 Daedalus's voice held no emotion.
 "Athens sends them to prevent invasion.
 Minos accepts them to prevent worse things."

 "And we build the machine that processes them."
+Sisyphus replied.

 "We build the cage that contains what processes them."
 Daedalus turned from the window.
 "Don't look at me like that.
 You think I don't know what we are?"